Should Babies and Children Be Banned From Planes? Have Your Say.

 “When you’re flying in long-haul first or business class, you aren’t merely paying for transportation.
 You are paying for comfort.
 For luxury, even. … That includes not having your experience wrecked by disruptive passengers of any age.
 In premium class, there’s a higher standard and greater expectations.
 And while perhaps you have the right to bring your kids along with you, you do not have the right to ruin the experience of those around you.”

-When the question was raised on Quora some were in favor of no-babies flights.
+When the question was raised on Quora some were in favour of no-babies flights.
 One reasoning was based on the fact that babies are already banned from certain public places like high-class restaurants and classical concerts.
 So it wouldn’t be unreasonable to ban babies from long-haul flights where passengers need a good rest.

 Join the AirHelp Community